dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 }
 ```

+S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
+For example, in an execution of block B with three threads as above, TX9 will wait for re-execution of TX8 instead of failing validation and re-exeuting:

+> parallel execution/validation of TX8-TX10; 8,10 execute, 9 suspends for 8 and resumes, all validations succeed

+The reason S-3 preserves **VALIDAFTER(j, k)** is subtle.
+Suppose that TXj &rarr; TXk.
-When TXj fails, S-3 lets re-validations of TXk, k > j,  proceed early while preserving **VALIDAFTER(j, k)**: if a TXk validation reads an `ABORTED` value, it has to wait; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.
+Recall, when TXj fails, S-3 lets (re-)validations of TXk, k > j, proceed before TXj completes re-execution.
+There are two possible cases.
+If a TXk-validation reads an `ABORTED` value of TXj, it will wait for TXj to complete; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.

 ## Conclusion